Biographies

 Moses Brandes (1836-1910)

 Moses Brandes was born and grew up in Rotenburg on the Fulda.
 After studying at the Jewish Teachers’ Seminary in Kassel, he taught the Jewish children in Oberaula from 1879on.
 An obelisk marks his burial place in the Jewish cemetery in Oberaula.
 The biography on Moses Brandes that follows is based on the portrayal by his daughter Johanna Harris-Brandes in "A Happy Childhood in the Village, Experiences of the Years 1880-1890,” published in Monika Richarz’ book Citizens on Probation: Memories of The Lives of German Jews 1780-1945.
 The memories of his daughter, written in the USA, convey a graphic notion of the lives of ordinary rural Jews, the difficult position of the Jewish village teacher and the rural forms of anti-Semitism in the German state of Hesse.
-The second part of Harris-Brandes’ chapter deals with the descendants of Moses’ brother Hirsch in Rotenburg on the Fulda, where they had a specialized textile shop up to the end of 1938.
-Two members of the family (Gretel Brandes Goldschmidt and her daughter Margit) became victims of the Shoah.

 A longer version of this capsule biography is also available in English (translation by Prof. Judith Levi, Chicago).